 According to the National Climate Assessment, climate change is expected to increase the frequency and intensity of extreme weather events leading experts to project that the number of billion-dollar storms will become more common, damaging, and deadly.
 Events such as floods, heat waves, and tropical storms are known to be influenced by climate change, however others such as tornadoes it is still uncertain whether climate change is a factor.

-Using the average cost of billion-dollar-events to the United States in the last 5 years, it is estimated that we will continue to see nearly $150 billion worth of damage every year on average due to extreme weather unless Congress acts to pass $555 billion climate investments included in the Build Back Better Framework to help communities better manage growing climate risks.
-These investments will provide much-needed action that helps communities reduce impacts of extreme weather events and delivers jobs, justice, and clean energy for Americans.
+Using the average cost of billion-dollar-events to the United States in the last 5 years, it is estimated that we will continue to see nearly $150 billion worth of damage every year on average due to extreme weather.
+Thanks to the passage of the Inflation Reduction Act of 2022, we will see significant investments in climate, communities, clean energy, and jobs.
+These investments will provide much-needed action that helps communities reduce the impacts of extreme weather events.

 Projected cost for 2022: $148,400,000,000 or $4,705.73/second

 $4,700 is equivalent to 3.5 months of infant childcare

 Infant Childcare costs over $1,300 a month per child.
 [Center for American Progress, 6/28/21]